 2. Portion Control

-Keeping a check on the portion size of your menu items is important, as it not only helps to control your food costs; it also helps in food waste management at the customer’s end.
-It is important to use portion control equipment such as scoops and ladles while plating the dish.
-Portion size gives an idea of the amount of raw materials consumed while preparing the dish.
+Keeping a check on the portion size of your menu items is critical, as it not only helps to control your food costs; it also helps in food waste management at the customer’s end.
+It is vital to use portion control equipment such as scoops and ladles while plating the dish.
+Portion size gives an idea of the number of raw materials consumed while preparing the dish.
 For example, you can get 4-6 portions of potatoes per kg.
-This way, you can calculate the amount of raw materials you need to order on the basis of the number of orders you get in a day.
+This way, you can calculate the number of raw materials you need to order on the basis of the number of orders you get in a day.

 3. Proper Storage

 The majority of food wastage in restaurants happen when the raw materials are not stored properly, which leads to their decay.
-Thus, it becomes extremely important to prevent cross-contamination of raw food.
+Thus, it becomes imperative to prevent cross-contamination of fresh food.
 You must also store food at the proper temperature.

 4. POS Software

 POSist allows you to set re-order levels for each stock item.
 You can set alerts that remind you to purchase a fresh stock when they reach a particular level.
-This prevents you from purchasing extra stock and also saves you the embarrassment of running out of certain items in the menu.
+This prevents you from buying extra stock and also saves you the embarrassment of running out of certain items on the menu.

-Proper inventory management allows you to control stock wastage, as you can keep a track of the amount of items required to prepare a certain meal, which further helps you in proper food waste management.
+Proper inventory management allows you to control stock wastage, as you can keep track of the number of items required to prepare a particular meal, which further helps you in proper food waste management.

 5. Food Recycling and Donation

 In a restaurant, it is not possible to completely eradicate food wastage; some of it is bound to be spoiled or left unused.
-Everyday, restaurants throw away heaps of food, while millions starve.
+Every day, restaurants throw away heaps of food, while millions starve.
 However, you can ensure that food does not go to the garbage bin.
-If you are having food items which can go bad in a day or two and have more than you can sell, donating it to someone would be a better option than letting it rot inside your freezer.
-There are a lot of organizations which work for food waste management and they can be contacted to donate some food items.
+If you have food items which can go bad in a day or two and have more than you can sell, donating it to someone would be a better option than letting it rot inside your freezer.
+There are a lot of organizations which work for food waste management, and they can be contacted to donate some food items.